venkatesh-thomm/Roboshop_Ansible/dynamic-inventory/dynamic.md

    - a plugin is provided aws and ansible to fetch the IP address dynamically

 **query aws**
- -us-east-1, ec2, running and name should be frontend
+ - -us-east-1, ec2, running and name should be frontend

  - tasks -> execute something on the remote/target server
  - plugins -> connects to other system and fetch required information

 `*.aws_ec2.yml/yaml`

-  -ansible can connect to AWS dynamically to fetch the IP address using dynamic inventory plugin(amazon.aws.aws_ec2), this helps in autoscaling kind of environment, where fetching the IP address statically is not possible
+  - ansible can connect to AWS dynamically to fetch the IP address using dynamic inventory plugin(amazon.aws.aws_ec2), this helps in autoscaling kind of environment, where fetching the IP address statically is not possible

 `secrets`